 There are plenty of Ticket Kiosks around the city, although the one that is pretty well famous these days is ‘Carlos’ from Agencie de Viajes on the Zone Commercial, just a mile out of Algeciras city.
 The coordinates for the Agency are (36.17932 -5.44126).
-Whilst it is said that ‘Carlos’ no longer works there, there is a toothless old man with a kind smile who greets you with a hand-shake and a Spanish kiss, looking like he owns the place.
-So whether it is him or not, for the purposes of this, the Agency is known as ‘Carlos’.
+Old man Carlos is the owner of the agency who still works in there.
+Well I say work, he generally creates chaos for his daughters who run the show.

 You must travel to ‘Carlos’ and buy the tickets face to face, there is no online facility with their agency and they are significantly cheaper than on line ferry companies.
 You can park your van in Carrefour’s car park just across the road or in the street opposite the agency.
 Please bear in mind that Monday seems to be their busiest day.
 We had to queue out of the door for our second trip to Carlos, on a Monday.
 His agency is perfectly placed for last minute shopping with Carrefour and Lidl within walking distance and you are about 15 minutes driving time to the port.

 Top Tips for your tickets

-1. Take the early sailing.
+1. Take the early sailing – 0630.
 Given the reputation for ferry delays and Customs Checks in Tangier Med, we chose the early morning sailing on both visits to Morocco.
 Our thinking was, get on the first ferry and there will be no impact for backlog from previous ferry delays.
 Also when arriving in Morocco, there’s only one boat load of vehicles to deal with, so the process should be more efficient.
-You also guarantee landing in Morocco in the light, which if this is your first time and you have any apprehension, is sensible.
+You also guarantee landing in Morocco just about in the light, which if this is your first time and you have any apprehension, is sensible.

 2. You don’t book a specific sailing.
 You receive a printed token and take it with you to the Check-in, at least one hour before your desired ferry departure.
-We are guessing that if the boat’s capacity has been reached you will be put on the next departing ferry.
+If the boat’s capacity has been reached you will be put on the next departing ferry.
 Although if you take the ‘red eye’ ferry as we did in 2023 at 0630 there will be very little traffic.
 There were just 100 vehicles and only five motorhomes.

 4. Don’t worry about not speaking Spanish.
-The admin team speak French and English, although old man ‘Carlos’, if it is him – the god of Morocco tickets – does not.
+The admin team speak French and English, although old man ‘Carlos’ – the god of Morocco tickets – does not.
 Hand signals worked pretty well.
 He doesn’t work behind the desk though so don’t worry – his admin team area great.

 5. Complete your Immigration Entry Card before boarding the ferry.
 This will save you time and stress when queuing up to get your passport stamped.
 Completion notes are in the next section.